Jess Liaudin: Early career

 Liaudin began his professional MMA career in 2000 as a Middleweight, compiling a 6–0 record before facing his first defeat.

 Ultimate Fighting Championship

 Liaudin signed to the UFC upon the heels of a three-fight winning streak, facing Dennis Siver at UFC 70.
-In arguably the most significant win of his career, Liaudin defeated Siver via first-round armbar just 1:21 into the fight.
+Liaudin defeated Siver in the first round with an armbar one minute and twenty-one seconds into the fight.

 After another first-round stoppage via TKO over Anthony Torres at UFC 75, Liaudin was scheduled to face Anthony Johnson at UFC 80.
 However, the bout was scrapped due to a hand injury Johnson suffered during training, and Liaudin instead returned at UFC 85 against Marcus Davis.
 Liaudin was knocked out in the first round.

 After dropping a split decision to Paul Taylor at UFC 85, Liaudin then returned to the Lightweight division, facing David Bielkheden at UFC 89.
 Liaudin lost via unanimous decision, and was subsequently released from the promotion.